passcod/how-to-fall-to-the-dark-side-in-10-minutes-and-save-jerks-from-themselves/04-stay.md

 She took a breath, the urgency of the situation coming back to her.

-"Look, trust me, we do not want that dark Force presence to come anywhere near, whether you believe that is the bas— um.
-Ben.
+"Look, trust me, we do not want that dark Force presence to come anywhere near, whether you believe that is the bas— um. {{Ben}}.
 Or some other entity."
 She released some residual anger to the Force before continuing.
 "So: how about we get onto the shuttle, and be prepared to get the hell out of here like Master always says."

-Drace paused, during which time Sylla stared, hushed, in wait and hope.
+{{Drace}} paused, during which time {{Sylla}} stared, hushed, in wait and hope.

 "It does sound like a reasonable precaution," he allowed finally.

 And he turned back into his tent to pack lightly, and equip his lightsabres.
 She hoped.

-She powered on the repulsors, lifted up the shuttle as soon as Drace stepped on board, then shifted them twenty metres to the next tent.
+She powered on the repulsors, lifted up the shuttle as soon as {{Drace}}
+stepped on board, then shifted them twenty metres to the next tent.
 This one looked more like a hut than hers and the others', which made sense, having been there the longest and all.

 This was the newcomers' hut.
 Built first, but with bunk beds and very little space for one's own stuff.
 It was temporary accommodation for all new students